African-American culture: Visual Art

-During the 1920s, artists such as Raymond Barthé, Aaron Douglas, Augusta Savage, and photographer James Van Der Zee became well known for their work.
+During the 1920s, artists such as Richmond Barthé, Aaron Douglas, Augusta Savage, and photographer James Van Der Zee became well known for their work.
 During the Great Depression, new opportunities arose for these and other African-American artists under the WPA.
 In later years, other programs and institutions, such as the New York City-based Harmon Foundation, helped to foster African-American artistic talent.
 Augusta Savage, Elizabeth Catlett, Lois Mailou Jones, Romare Bearden, Jacob Lawrence, and others exhibited in museums and juried art shows, and built reputations and followings for themselves.

 In the 1950s and 1960s, there were very few widely accepted African-American artists.
 Despite this, The Highwaymen, a loose association of 27 African-American artists from Ft.
 Pierce, Florida, created idyllic, quickly realized images of the Florida landscape and peddled some 50,000 of them from the trunks of their cars.
 They sold their art directly to the public rather than through galleries and art agents, thus receiving the name "The Highwaymen".
 Rediscovered in the mid-1990s, today they are recognized as an important part of American folk history.
 Their artwork is widely collected by enthusiasts and original pieces can easily fetch thousands of dollars in auctions and sales.

 The Black Arts Movement of the 1960s and 1970s was another period of resurgent interest in African-American art.
 During this period, several African-American artists gained national prominence, among them Lou Stovall, Ed Love, Charles White, and Jeff Donaldson.
 Donaldson and a group of African-American artists formed the Afrocentric collective AfriCOBRA, which remains in existence today.
 The sculptor Martin Puryear, whose work has been acclaimed for years, was being honored with a 30-year retrospective of his work at the Museum of Modern Art in New York in November 2007.
 Notable contemporary African-American artists include Willie Cole, David Hammons, Eugene J. Martin, Mose Tolliver, Reynold Ruffins, the late William Tolliver, and Kara Walker.